Pyt-logo

 • Butter croissants

-CHF 15–35 per person (approximately INR 1,500–3,500) for coffee, desserts, and breakfast items.
-After the coffee stop here, many travellers continue exploring the Bahnhofstrasse and the nearby luxury shopping districts.
+Average Cost: CHF 15–35 per person (approximately INR 1,500–3,500) for coffee, desserts, and breakfast items.
+After the coffee stop here, many travellers continue exploring the Bahnhofstrasse and the nearby luxury shopping places in Switzerland.

 2. MAME – Zurich’s Best Speciality Coffee Experience

 MAME is the café that completely changed Zurich’s coffee reputation internationally.
-Founded by award-winning baristas, MAME is not trying to be an old-school European café.
+Founded by award-winning baristas, MAME is not trying to be an old-school European café in Switzerland.
 This is a serious speciality coffee destination where every detail, from water temperature to bean sourcing, is treated almost scientifically.
 If you usually drink coffee casually, this place may completely change how you think about it.

 The interiors are minimalist and modern, but the real focus is on the coffee itself.
 Baristas happily explain flavour notes, origins, processing styles, and brewing methods without making the experience intimidating.